mysteryx93/FrameRateConverter/README.md

 @ StrF                  - If > 0, calculates the next frame and set its patterns to this value, between 0 and 255. (default = 0)

 @ Lines                 - If true, display the raw contrast lines being used for calculations.
 If false, the pattern areas between those lines will be marked. (default = false)

+## ConvertFpsLimit

+Same as ConvertFps but with an extra parameter:

+@ Ratio      - Changes the blend ratio.
+0 = frame copy and 100 = full blend.
+               Other values provide a result in-between to eliminate ghost effects.
+Default = 100.